-Bain & Company asked more than 350 IT decision-makers what aspects of their cloud deployment had been the most disappointing and under-delivered on their expectations.
-Their top complaint was that the cost of ownership had not declined.
+When we asked more than 350 IT decision makers what aspects of their cloud deployment had been the most disappointing, their top complaint was that the cost of ownership had not declined.

-1) Carefully assess usage patterns.
-This includes studying the intensity and duration of average peak computing demand, so that they can make informed decisions about downsizing server capacity and accommodating some of that excess demand with burstable instances.
-They also evaluate storage patterns, evaluating average and peak memory usage and proximity to the server so they can more effectively downsize.
-Finally, they aim to rationalize the number of core processors they need so they can optimize spending on software licensing fees that are tied to processor counts.
+Companies that rightsize the right way carefully assess usage patterns.
+They study the intensity and duration of average peak computing demand, so they can make informed decisions about downsizing server capacity and accommodating some of that excess demand with burstable instances.
+They take a similar look at storage patterns, evaluating average and peak memory usage and proximity to the server so they can more effectively downsize.
+They also aim to rationalize the number of core processors they need, so they can optimize spending on software licensing fees that are tied to processor counts.

-2) Recognize that migration doesn’t treat all workloads equally.
-Companies are likely to save more when they migrate non-production workloads to the public cloud than when they migrate production workloads.
-That’s because the computing usage in non-production workloads tends to be more volatile and thus more likely to benefit from the flexibility the public cloud provides.
-In addition, companies can usually achieve greater savings migrating non-virtualized workloads compared with virtualized workloads, as virtualization offers many of the same benefits the public cloud provides in terms of more efficient utilization and improved flexibility.
+Smart companies also recognize that migration doesn’t treat all workloads equally.
+Companies are likely to save more when they migrate nonproduction workloads to the public cloud than when they migrate production workloads.
+That’s because the computing usage in nonproduction workloads tends to be more volatile and thus more likely to benefit from the flexibility the public cloud provides.
+Also, for testing and development activities, migration can help companies reduce software licensing fees that are tied to core processor counts.
+In addition, companies usually can achieve greater savings migrating nonvirtualized workloads rather than virtualized workloads.
+That’s because virtualization offers many of the same benefits the public cloud provides in terms of efficiency and flexibility.

-Rightsizing creates opportunities for vendors as well.
-Customers are increasingly able to put in place a cloud transition roadmap that identifies and eliminates unused capacity in their on-premises environment.
-This creates a headwind for technology vendors, since rightsizing reduces demand for their systems and software.
-It also presents an opportunity for those vendors that are well-positioned to help their customers face the enormous challenge of managing in a hybrid environment, with a mix of cloud and on-premise technologies.
+The economics of cloud migration have notable implications for technology vendors.
+Customers are increasingly able to implement a cloud-transition roadmap that identifies and eliminates unused capacity in their on-premise environment.
+This can create a headwind for technology vendors, since rightsizing reduces demand for their systems and software.
+On the other hand, this presents an opportunity for vendors, which are well-positioned to help their customers face the enormous challenge of managing in a hybrid environment, with a mix of cloud and on-premise technologies.